Smith's Hill High School: Concert Band

 This band is for students who can play brass or woodwind instruments, as well as percussion and instruments in the rhythm section.

 Vocal Ensemble

 The Vocal Ensemble is for any student who has an interest in singing.
-Smith's Hill's most accredited musical piece was their rendition of Beyonce's "Halo", performed angelically by an aspiring historian in 2017.
-Open to all students of sc is willing to participate in practices after school.
-This ensemble is great fun and all students learn about harmony and create beautiful harmony with each other.
+Smith's Hill's most accredited musical piece was their rendition of Beyonce's "Halo", performed in 2017.
+Practice takes place after school hours and is open to all students, though students may also be personally invited to join.

 Chorale Group

-The Chorale Group is a cappella group and entrance is by invitation only.
+The Chorale Group is an a cappella group and entrance is by invitation only.

 Junior Jazz Ensemble

 This ensemble is for students in Years 7–10 who have an interest in Jazz and can play an instrument suitable to the Jazz genre.

 Jazz Band

 Formerly known as the Stage Band, the Senior Jazz Band is a small performance group made up of experienced student musicians, and is designed to play at school events where it would be less practical for the Concert Band to perform.